-We have two lead programs, PGN-OB1 (variant of adalimumab) and PGN-OB2 (GLP-1ra).
-Adalimumab is approved for a range of inflammatory disorders and generated approximately \$20 billion in 2020 in annual sales, making it the best-selling drug globally.
+We have two lead programs, BT-002 (variant of adalimumab) and BT-200 (GLP-1RA).
+Adalimumab is approved for a range of inflammatory disorders and generated over \$18 billion in 2022 in annual sales, making it the best-selling drug globally.
 An oral variant of adalimumab presents a significant opportunity for the many patients that would like to avoid painful injections.
-GLP-1RAs are a leading class of therapeutics for type 2 diabetes and have a projected market of over \$19 billion market by 2028.
-As a result of our use of known molecules, we believe that rapid proof of concept with preclinical and phase 1 pharmacokinetic results is possible.
+GLP-1RAs are a leading class of therapeutics for type 2 diabetes and have a projected market of over \$19 billion by 2028.
+As a result of our use of known molecules, we believe that rapid proof of concept with preclinical and phase 1 PK results is possible.

-PGN-OB1: liquid formulation of Anti-TNF-alpha monoclonal antibody delivered with the OBDS for the treatment of autoimmune conditions
+BT-002: Liquid formulation of anti-TNF-alpha monoclonal antibody delivered via BIOJET for the treatment of autoimmune conditions

-Our most advanced systemic therapeutics candidate is PGN-OB1.
+We are developing BT-002 (formerly PGN-OB1) as a combination product of a variant of adalimumab and the BIOJET device for the treatment of inflammatory conditions.
 Several anti-TNF-alpha antibodies have been approved to treat a range of autoimmune conditions.
 However, all require either intravenous or subcutaneous injection.
 An oral anti-TNF-alpha antibody may represent a significant market opportunity.
-PGN-OB1 is currently in preclinical stage development with an anti-TNF-alpha antibody formulation that we have developed and scaled to GMP grade material.
+BT-002 is currently in preclinical stage development with an anti-TNF-alpha antibody formulation that we have developed and scaled to GMP-grade material.

-We have conducted a series of porcine preclinical studies demonstrating the ability of the OBDS to consistently trigger and release payload and achieve high bioavailability.
-The porcine model is preferred for bioavailability as the pig intestine anatomy more closely resembles human intestinal anatomy than canine and is therefore more appropriate, especially for our method of delivery.
-However, the porcine stomach anatomy requires endoscopic placement of the autonomous device.
-In porcine studies with endoscopic placement of the OBDS we have achieved up to 67% with an average of 23% bioavailability in animals where drug was detected in blood in our most recent study.
-The PK data obtained with PGN-OB1 is illustrated in the graph below.
+We have conducted a series of porcine preclinical studies demonstrating the ability of the BIOJET device to consistently trigger and release payload and achieve high bioavailability.
+The porcine model is preferred for bioavailability, as the pig intestine anatomy more closely resembles human intestinal anatomy than canine and is therefore more appropriate, especially for our method of delivery.
+However, the porcine stomach anatomy requires endoscopic placement of the device.
+In porcine studies with endoscopic placement of the device and autonomous delivery, we have achieved up to 67% bioavailability, with an average of 23% bioavailability in animals where drug was detected in blood.
+The PK data obtained with BT-002 is illustrated in the graph below.